 Letters or parts of letters are of two sizes.
 They are either tall or short.
-Tall letters or tall parts reach to the line above but do not touch it.
-Short letters or short parts are half as high as tall letters.
+Tall letters or tall parts reach to the second line above but do not touch it.
+Short letters or short parts are half as high as tall letters, reaching to the first line above.